ebenimeli/ict3/docs/contents/ai/terms.md

 Natural Language Processing is a field of artificial intelligence that focuses on enabling computers to understand, interpret, and generate human language.

->Today we’re going to talk about how computers understand speech and speak themselves.
+> We’re going to talk about how computers understand speech and speak themselves.
 As computers play an increasing role in our daily lives there has been an growing demand for voice user interfaces, but speech is also terribly complicated.
 Vocabularies are diverse, sentence structures can often dictate the meaning of certain words, and computers also have to deal with accents, mispronunciations, and many common linguistic faux pas.
 The field of Natural Language Processing, or NLP, attempts to solve these problems, with a number of techniques we’ll discuss today.
 And even though our virtual assistants like Siri, Alexa, Google Home, Bixby, and Cortana have come a long way from the first speech processing and synthesis models, there is still much room for improvement.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fOvTtapxa9c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Neural Network

 A neural network is a type of artificial intelligence algorithm that is modeled after the structure and function of the human brain.
 Neural networks are often used in deep learning applications.

+> We're going to combine the artificial neuron we created last week into an artificial neural network.
+Artificial neural networks are better than other methods for more complicated tasks like image recognition, and the key to their success is their hidden layers.
+We'll talk about how the math of these networks work and how using many hidden layers allows us to do deep learning.
+Neural networks are really powerful at finding patterns in data which is why they've become one of the most dominant machine learning technologies used today.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/oV3ZY6tJiA0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Reinforcement Learning